-$$\Gamma^+ \to 2\Gamma^+, \quad \Gamma^- \to \Gamma^-.$$ (B19)
+$$\Gamma^+ \to 2\Gamma^+, \quad \Gamma^- \to \Gamma^-,$$ (B19)

-The result of performing this substitution is very different in the case of Lorentzian broadening when compared to Gaussian broadening, see Supplementary Fig. 8a and b respectively.
-In the latter case, the decay of the rates as a function of $\epsilon{\rm L}$, and $\epsilon{\rm R}$ is exponential.
-Thus as the widths are relatively small the factor of two in the rates causes only a small shift in the intersection between the diagonal and the "S"-shape.
-On the other hand, the tails of the Lorentzian are algebraic and do, therefore, not have a characteristic scale on which they decay.
-The intersection between the diagonal and the "S"-shape can thus shift significantly even for small broadenings.
+The result of performing this substitution is very different in the case of Lorentzian broadening when compared to Gaussian broadening; see Figs. 12(a) and 12(b), respectively.
+In the latter case, the decay of the rates as a function of ε_L and ε_R is exponential.
+Thus as the widths are relatively small the factor of two in the rates causes only a small shift in the intersection between the diagonal and the S shape.
+On the other hand, the tails of the Lorentzian are algebraic and do not, therefore, have a characteristic scale on which they decay.
+The intersection between the diagonal and the S shape can thus shift significantly even for small broadenings.
+This shift leads to a bias-dependent asymmetry of the S-shape amplitudes $\delta{s,1}$ and $\delta{s,2}$ as observed in the experiment; see Fig. 7.

-We conclude that spin is a likely candidate for the experimentally observed particle-hole asymmetry, see Supplementary Information A 2.
-Furthermore, the very large (small) asymmetry in the Lorentzian (Gaussian) case compared to the experimental evidence in Supplementary Fig. 3 again indicates that the broadening is sharper than Lorentzian.
-This strong dependence of the asymmetry on the type of tails, see Supplementary Fig. 8, shows that it can be used as a signature to investigate the precise nature of the tails.
+We conclude that spin is a likely candidate for the experimentally observed particle-hole asymmetry; see Appendix A 2.
+Furthermore, the very large (small) asymmetry in the Lorentzian (Gaussian) case compared to the experimental evidence in Fig. 7 again indicates that the broadening is sharper than Lorentzian.
+This strong dependence of the asymmetry on the type of tails, see Fig. 12, shows that it can be used as a signature to investigate the precise nature of the tails.